It's even worse than I thought, ladies and gentlemen.

 These people have been made to think this is what government's purpose is.

-Now here's Julio.
+Now, here's Julio.

 This is the guy who's stuck at McDonald's, wants Obama to do something about it.

-I'm currently a student at Edison State College in my second semester.
+Mr. President, I'm currently a student at Edison State College in my second semester.

-And okay, I've been at the same job, which is McDonald's for four and a half years because of the fact that I can't find another job.
+And, okay, I've been at the same job, which is McDonald's for four and a half years because of the fact that I can't find another job.

-Now, with the fact that I've been there for as long as I've been there, do you have any plan or any idea of making one that has been there for a long time, receive any better benefits than what they've already received?
+Now, with the fact that I've been there for as long as I've been there, do you have any plan or any idea of making one that has been there for a long time receive any better benefits than what they've already received?

-All right, now it's a totally incoherent question.
+All right, that's a totally incoherent question.

 I don't know how the guy got in college.